banderous/getpack/docs/index.md

 gradle publishAcmeExample
 ```

-Of if all packages can all be published in a single command:
+Or all packages in a project can be published in a single command:

 ```shell
 gradle publish